gmckerrell/python-toys/carhire/basic/README.md

 ## Client
 The client code provides the same functions as the db interface, but the implementation talks to the remote web service (if running) to perform the tasks rather than to a local database.
+### Prerequisites
+`python -m pip install requests`

+This installs the python packages that the [`client/client.py`](client/client.py) code uses to perform REST requests.

+## From a Browser
-NB. you can also query the web service yourself from a browser. e.g.
+You can also query the web service yourself from a browser.
 ### retrieve list of all models
 [`http://localhost:5000/model`](http://localhost:5000/model)